 It resembles a ruffled ribbon, winding its way up to the top of the tree.
 The stem is deeply furrowed, grey, and covered with patches of lichen.
 The odor of the vine is slightly aromatic.

 In the Amazon region, Abuta is used as an anti-dote for poisonous snakebites; also for Diabetes, dropsy, gonorrhea, heart problems (irregular heart beat), jaundice, rheumatism, and as an aphrodisiac.

 The principal phytochemicals in this plant are oxo-aporphines, palmatine and isoquinolines.
 The plant has antispasmodic action.

 There are also Ayurvedic applications such as edema, cystitis, kidney inflammation and fever.

 It is helpful with symptoms associated with menstruation and balancing hormones in women.

-It is used for women's aliments such as menstrual cramps and uterine hemorrhages, pre - and postnatal pain; it helps to prevent miscarriage.
+It is used for women's ailments such as menstrual cramps and uterine hemorrhages, pre - and postnatal pain; it helps to avoid miscarriage.

-Abuta has antispasmodic effects; meaning it can help prevent- or lessen muscle contractions, including the muscles of the uterus.
+Abuta has antispasmodic effects; meaning it can help avoid- or lessen muscle contractions, including the muscles of the uterus.